sprestage/tech-octoblog/source/_posts/2013-12-02-my-personal-git-command-reference.markdown

 </pre>
 after which you will be able to switch branches again.

-###Have I forgotten to push?
+### Have I forgotten to push?
-How do I tell if my commited changes have been pushed to github?
+How do I tell if my committed changes have been pushed to github?
 <pre>
   $ git log origin/master..HEAD
 </pre>